kemsky/creality-k1-max-xy-rails-mod/README.md

 This mod fixes `K1 Max` quality issues, namely excessive ringing/echo.
 It also increases maximum accelerations.

+**You must replace motor pulleys, 7.7mm belt does not fit stock pulleys.
+Alternatively, you can install non-stock motors.**

-This mod uses `MGN12` rails and `MGN12H` carriages for X and Y axis.
+This mod uses `POWGE` 7.7 mm belt and corresponding idler pulleys.

-Also, it uses `POWGE` 7.7 mm belt and corresponding idler pulleys, but you can use 6 mm belt with stock idlers if you add washers to compensate size differences (`POWGE` idlers have 10.4 mm height, [washers 0.2mm (Affiliate)](https://s.click.aliexpress.com/e/_Dn3ZZa3), [washers 0.3mm (Affiliate)](https://s.click.aliexpress.com/e/_DEptgHN)).
+You can use 6 mm belt with stock idlers if you add washers to compensate size differences (`POWGE` idlers have 10.4 mm height, [washers 0.2mm (Affiliate)](https://s.click.aliexpress.com/e/_Dn3ZZa3), [washers 0.3mm (Affiliate)](https://s.click.aliexpress.com/e/_DEptgHN)).

-**You must replace motor pulleys, 7.7mm belt does not fit stock pulleys.**

-I replaced stock motor pulleys with 20T pulleys for 15mm belt (`rotation_distance` needs to be adjusted `printer.cfg`).
-You will need a bearing puller to do that (some people use printed pullers e.g. https://www.printables.com/model/515503-pulley-puller), you have to be careful to avoid damage to motor shafts.
+I replaced stock motor pulleys with 20T pulleys for 15mm belt (`rotation_distance` needs to be adjusted to `40` and `driver_SGTHRS` must be tuned `printer.cfg`).
+You will need a bearing puller to do that (some people use printed pullers e.g. [pulley puller](https://www.printables.com/model/515503-pulley-puller)), you have to be careful to avoid damage to motor shafts.
 If pulleys sit too tight you can use dremel and make cuts to relax pulleys.

 **You must use camera mount from this mod, it is 8mm lower than original.**

 **This mod changes print area depending on options you select, beware.**

+If you choose motor mounts option 2 - print area should remain the same.

-All rails must be cut to have 375 mm between far left and far right holes, X axis rail has max 410 mm total length (375 + 17.5x2 mm), Y axis rails 385 mm (375 + 5x2 mm).
+This mod uses `MGN12` rails and `MGN12H` carriages for X and Y axis.
+All rails must be cut to have 375 mm between far left and far right holes, X axis rail has max length 410 mm (375 + 17.5x2 mm), Y axis rails - 385 mm (375 + 5x2 mm).

 Recommended printing materials: